skipto-landmarks-headings/page-script-5/README.md

 * Fixes bug with Safari visual rendering of the menu item with focus.
 * Deprecates "All headings" and "All landmarks" option to reduce code and configuration complexity
 * Simplifies configuration object
-* Uses modules to organize code into smaller files
-* Switch from using `grunt` to `gulp` for building release files
-* Use template element for creating `style` element
-* `skipto.min.js.map` file is no longer generated for `skipto.min.js` for debugging, reference `skipto.js` instead

 ### Version 4.1.6
 * Revert the changes from 4.1.4